fnproject/flow/docs/API.md

 ```
 FnProject-DatumType: http
 FnProject-Method: POST
-FnProject-ResultStatus: failure
+FnProject-ResultStatus: failure        # waitForCompletion only
 FnProject-Header-CUSTOM-HEADER: user-12334
+FnProject-Exceptional: true
 Content-Type: application/json

 ...request body...
 ```

-In the Java runtime, this stage's value will be transparently coerced to the `FunctionInvocationException` type, which wraps the body and headers of the original request.
+In the Java runtime, this stage's value will be transparently wrapped in the `ExternalCompletionException` type, which wraps the body and headers of the original request.
+As in the case of an `HttpResponse`, the `FnProject-Exceptional` attribute is *not* carried on the datum itself or reserialized to the completer; it serves solely as a hint from the completer that the datum is being used in an exceptional path.

 ## Graph Completion & Committing the graph